Major revision September 2014

 IN604 Some industries provide for basic human needs and are so crucial to the well-being of society that the community must hold a stake in them.
-Industries which must be returned to public ownership include the NHS, the water industry (see NR428), the railways (see TR230), and the gas and electricity supply industries (with the exception of small-scale renewable energy initiatives).
+Industries which must be returned to public ownership include the NHS, the water industry (see NR428), the railways (see TR230), and the electricity and gas transmission and distribution industries.

 IN605 To adapt to deliver sustainable products, existing and new industrial enterprises must have strategies that are responsive to community and societal needs, and reflect environmental protection and limits.
 This means that the way an enterprise is governed, and for whose benefit, is of prime importance.
 Corporate (Social and Environmental) Responsibility must trump financial objectives in decision making.